Cost Update

 Do I need a permit for garage door replacement in Regina?

-Generally, no. If you are replacing an existing door with one of the same size, the City of Regina does not require a building permit.
-However, if you are widening the opening or changing the structural header of the garage, you will definitely need to file paperwork with the city.
+If you are replacing an existing door with one of the same size, you generally do not need a permit.
+However, if you are widening the opening or changing the structural support (the header) above the door, the City of Regina requires a building permit to ensure your garage roof doesn't sag.

 Check the latest garage door replacement costs for Regina and other cities on LookupCost.com.